SoftwareAG/webmethods-io-integration-guidelines/development-guidelines/8-hybrid-integration.md

 To minimize this, it's recommended to avoid making lots of repeated calls to a hybrid endpoint by creating a wrapper service in the self-hosted execution environment that collects a call from the cloud, makes multiple calls back to the source system, and then returns results to the cloud once ready.

 Please note also - hybrid integration calls have a maximum size limit of 50MB.

+To send hybrid messages efficiently, please consider compressing your payload instead of sending multi-byte XML as text.
+This allows faster (because smaller) data transfer as well as sending larger amounts of data.

+It's also recommended to check the size of the compressed object before sending to avoid trying to send a message larger than the limits.